-The labels to complete at these items are:
+The labels to complete at these items on your entity's tax return are:

 G Did you have a CGT event during the year?
 A Net capital gain

 You will also need to complete V Net capital losses carried forward to later income years at the Losses information item on your entity's tax return.